ehrbase/ehrbase/doc/conformance_testing/EHR_CONTRIBUTION.md

-## D. CONTRIBUTIONS of EHR_STATUS Flows
+## D. Commit CONTRIBUTIONS of EHR_STATUS Flows

-WIP....

-#### B.5.k.
-Alternative flow 10: successfully commit CONTRIBUTION with single valid VERSION<EHR_STATUS> MODIFICATION
+### D.1.
+Main flow: successfully commit CONTRIBUTION of VERSION<EHR_STATUS>

 **Preconditions:**

-An EHR with known ehr_id exists, and contains the default EHR_STATUS.
+1. An EHR with known ehr_id exists
+2. The EHR contains a default EHR_STATUS

 **Postconditions:**

-The EHR with ehr_id will have a new CONTRIBUTION.
+1. The EHR should have a new CONTRIBUTION
-The EHR with ehr_id has a new VERSION for the EHR_STATUS.
+2. The EHR should have a new VERSION for the EHR_STATUS

 **Flow:**

+1. Invoke commit CONTRIBUTION service with an existing ehr_id and the valid data sets (see section B.3.)
+   1. For EHR_STATUS CONTRIBUTIONs, the change_type is always `modification` or `amendment`
+2. The result should be positive and retrieve the id of the CONTRIBUTION just created
+3. Verify expected CONTRIBUTION uids and CONTRIBUTION count for the EHR with ehr_id

+### D.2.
+Alternative flow 1: successfully commit CONTRIBUTION of VERSION<EHR_STATUS>, full EHR_STATUS

+> Note: this case is the same as D.1. but the precondition 2. is different.

+**Preconditions:**

+1. An EHR with known ehr_id exists
+2. The EHR contains a full EHR_STATUS (all the optional information is set, for instance subject.external_ref)

+**Postconditions:**

+1. The EHR should have a new CONTRIBUTION
+2. The EHR should have a new VERSION for the EHR_STATUS

+**Flow:**

-1. Invoke commit CONTRIBUTION service with an existing ehr_id and the valid data sets (see section C.1.1.1.), with change_type MODIFICATION.
+1. Invoke commit CONTRIBUTION service with an existing ehr_id and the valid data sets (see section B.3.)
+   1. Use change_type = `modification` or `amendment`
-2. The result should be positive and retrieve the id of the CONTRIBUTION just created.
+2. The result should be positive and retrieve the id of the CONTRIBUTION just created
-3. Verify expected CONTRIBUTION uids and CONTRIBUTION count for the EHR with ehr_id.
+3. Verify expected CONTRIBUTION uids and CONTRIBUTION count for the EHR with ehr_id

+### D.3.
+Alternative flow 2: fail commit CONTRIBUTION of VERSION<EHR_STATUS>, wrong change_type

+**Preconditions:**

+1. An EHR with known ehr_id exists
+2. The EHR has the default EHR_STATUS

+**Postconditions:**

+None

+**Flow:**

+1. Invoke commit CONTRIBUTION service with an existing ehr_id and the valid data sets (see section B.3.)
+   1. Use change_type = `create` and `delete`
+2. The result should be negative and retrieve an error related to the EHR_STATUS already existing for the EHR

+### D.4.
+Alternative flow 3: fail commit CONTRIBUTION of VERSION<EHR_STATUS>, invalid EHR_STATUS

+**Preconditions:**

+1. An EHR with known ehr_id exists
+2. The EHR has the default EHR_STATUS

+**Postconditions:**

+None

+**Flow:**

+1. Invoke commit CONTRIBUTION service with an existing ehr_id and the invalid data sets (see section B.3.)
+   1. Use change_type = `modification`
+2. The result should be negative and retrieve an error related to the invalid EHR_STATUS

+## E. Commit CONTRIBUTIONS of FOLDER Flows

+### E.1.
+Alternative flow 12: successfully commit CONTRIBUTION of VERSION<FOLDER>

+**Preconditions:**

+1. An EHR with known ehr_id exists
+2. The EHR doesn't have a directory (root FOLDER)

+**Postconditions:**

+1. The EHR with should have a new CONTRIBUTION and a root FOLDER.

+**Flow:**

+1. Invoke commit CONTRIBUTION service with an existing ehr_id and the valid data sets (see B.4.) and change_type = `creation`
+2. The result should be positive and retrieve the id of the CONTRIBUTION just created

+### E.2.
+Alternative flow 13: error commit CONTRIBUTION of VERSION<FOLDER> FOLDER exists

+**Preconditions:**

+1. An EHR with known ehr_id exists
+2. The EHR has a directory (root FOLDER)

+**Postconditions:**

+None

+**Flow:**

+1. Invoke commit CONTRIBUTION service with an existing ehr_id and the valid data sets (see B.4.) and change_type = `creation`
+2. The result should be negative, and retrieve an error related to the wrong change_type because the root FOLDER already exists

+### E.3.
+Alternative flow 14: error commit CONTRIBUTION of VERSION<FOLDER> update

+**Preconditions:**

+1. An EHR with known ehr_id exists
+2. The EHR doesn't have a directory (root FOLDER)

+**Postconditions:**

+None

+**Flow:**

+1. Invoke commit CONTRIBUTION service with an existing ehr_id and the valid data sets
+   1. Use change_type = `modification`
+   2. Use a random `preceding_version_uid`
+2. The result should be negative since, and retrieve an error related to the wrong change_type, because it's trying to modify something that doesn't exist

+### E.4.
+Alternative flow 15: successful commit CONTRIBUTION of VERSION<FOLDER> update

+**Preconditions:**

+1. An EHR with known ehr_id exists
+2. The EHR has a directory (root FOLDER)

+**Postconditions:**

+!.
+The EHR should have a new CONTRIBUTION and a new VERSION for the root FOLDER

+**Flow:**

+1. Invoke commit CONTRIBUTION service with an existing ehr_id and the valid data sets with change_type = `modification` or `amendment`
+2. The result should be positive and retrieve the id of the CONTRIBUTION just created